athensresearch/athens/CODE_OF_CONDUCT.md

 Kicking removes the user from the server.
 The user can be re-invited and then rejoin.

 Banning is a permanent removal from the server.
-Particularly effective for spam bots.
+Particularly effective for spambots.

 ## Auto-Moderation